OPUASF/UASF/README.md

 ![](img/windows148.png)

 _N.B.
 This will not enforce UASF on your node; it will only signal that you support it at this stage._

+To run a UASF release, built it from [source](https://github.com/UASF/bitcoin/releases) or [download a binary release](https://uasf.bitcoinreminder.com/) which should be [**verified**](https://www.reddit.com/r/Bitcoin/wiki/verifying_bitcoin_core) against [gitian signatures](https://github.com/UASF/gitian.sigs).
+If you have a non-UASF release, stop it and uninstall it, then install a UASF release.
+Please read the rest of this document for additional information.

 ### Can BIP148 be cancelled?